lilanpei/NMT/README.md

 In another way, compare to the 28.67 BLEU score of the Statistical Machine Translation on UM-Corpus[1], it's already a big progress.

 ## 10. Future Work
-a.
-In the UM-Corpus, we can see some sentence have a exaggerated length for example 264, which will cause problem such as memory consumption if we use it as the max-lenght for zeor-padding, low accuaracy for long sentence if truncat the sentence with a small lenght, so some long sentences should be split more.
+1) In the UM-Corpus, we can see some sentence have a exaggerated length for example 264, which will cause problem such as memory consumption if we use it as the max-lenght for zeor-padding, low accuaracy for long sentence if truncat the sentence with a small lenght, so some long sentences should be split more.
-b.
-We use only Mircoblog set in UM-Corpus to reduce memory consumption and long time for training, but it will be worthwhile testing it on the full scale dataset.
+2) We use only Mircoblog set in UM-Corpus to reduce memory consumption and long time for training, but it will be worthwhile testing it on the full scale dataset.
-c.
-Using Keras functional API is easy to setup the model but we need to specify the decoder_outputs with one-hot encoding which will cause memory consumption problem as the size of target vocabulay increase, so it's better to change to another framework.
+3) Using Keras functional API is easy to setup the model but we need to specify the decoder_outputs with one-hot encoding which will cause memory consumption problem as the size of target vocabulay increase, so it's better to change to another framework.

 ## 11. Code Description
 *Start the StanfordCoreNLPServer.ipynb* : For data segmentation.